supernoter/noter/notes/2025-02-01-electron-build-gh-action.md

 We need both wine and wine32 and for that we need to enable the arch with `dpkg`.

-GitHub may offer a MacOS runner, so we can actually build dmg files.
+GitHub may offer a MacOS runner, so we can actually build dmg files; https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners

 TODO: figure out code signing.